 From the steps above, it can be seen that the process can be incredibly complicated and it is not for the inexperienced.
 It is possible to hire a defeasance consultant or lawyer to assist with the complexities.

 Why Defeasance Raises the Risk Profile of an Investment Transaction

 The existence of a defeasance provision in the loan documents is not necessarily a bad thing.
 But, it is something that investors should be aware of because it raises the risk profile of the transaction in two ways: flexibility and transaction costs.

-First, the existence of defeasance limits flexibility in the transaction.
+First, the existence of defeasance in real estate limits flexibility in the transaction.
 For example, a property owner may wish to refinance his or her debt to take advantage of lower interest rates.
 However, if it is a CMBS loan, there could be a significant prepayment penalty in the form of defeasance, which requires detailed analysis to determine if it is worth it or not.

 Second, depending on the location of the property, the existence of defeasance can result in the imposition of significant taxes.
 For example, a defeasance event for a property located in a state like Maryland, Minnesota, or Florida can trigger significant mortgage recording taxes on the buyers (in a purchase) or on the original borrower (in a refinance).

 For individual investors who place their money with a commercial real estate transaction sponsor, it is not necessary to know the specific legal language of defeasance.
 The key is knowing whether or not this provision exists in the loan documents and how the sponsor will manage the cost associated with it upon sale or refinance.
 It is a good question to ask and an even better piece of information to be aware of.